Medically reviewed by Drugs.com. Last updated on Apr 12, 2022.

 If you think you need to take zolpidem for more than 7 to 10 days, be sure to discuss it with your doctor.
 Insomnia that lasts longer than this may be a sign of another medical problem.

-zolpidem will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+Zolpidem will add to the effects of alcohol and other central nervous system (CNS) depressants.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or medicine for seizures, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+This effect may last for a few days after you stop taking zolpidem.
 Check with your doctor before taking any of the above while you are using zolpidem.

-zolpidem may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally.
+Zolpidem may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally, which may lead to falls.
 Even though zolpidem is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
 Also, zolpidem may cause double vision or other vision problems, or severe injuries (eg, hip fractures, severe bleeding in the head).
-Make sure you know how you react to zolpidem before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert or not able to see well.
+Do not drive or do anything else that could be dangerous until you know how zolpidem affects you.

-If you develop any unusual and strange thoughts or behavior while you are taking zolpidem, be sure to discuss it with your doctor.
-Some changes that have occurred in people taking zolpidem are like those seen in people who drink alcohol and then act in a manner that is not normal.
+If you develop any unusual and strange thoughts or behavior while you are using zolpidem, be sure to discuss it with your doctor.
+Some changes that have occurred in people using zolpidem are like those seen in people who drink alcohol and then act in a manner that is not normal.
 Other changes may be more unusual and extreme, such as confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.